-Rain Gauges: What They Are, How They Work, And The Different Types Of Rain Gauges
+Rain Gauges – What They Are, How They Work, And The Different Types

-The measuring of rainfall is a practice that communities have been engaging in for centuries throughout the world.
+Rainfall measurement is a practice that communities have been following for centuries throughout the world.
 The device used for measuring precipitation is more commonly known as a rain gauge.

-Combined with the record high temperatures recorded in recent years, which lead to a global reduction in precipitation, the accurate measuring of rainfall has become more critical than ever before.
+Combined with the record high temperatures recorded in recent years and the resulting shifts in global precipitation patterns, the accurate measurement of rainfall has become more critical than ever before.

 This article will focus on what a rain gauge is, highlight the different types of rain gauges, and explain how they work.